After you migrate mailboxes from your on-premises environment to Microsoft Office 365 in a hybrid deployment, the From

 - If the attribute in step 3C isn't set to True, use the Set-RemoteDomain command to change the value to True.

-- Check the Exchange certificate of the send connector on the on-premises Exchange servers that are responsible for delivering mail to EOP or FOPE.
+- Check the Exchange certificate of the send connector on the on-premises Exchange servers that are responsible for delivering mail to EOP.
 The Exchange certificate should have Simple Mail Transfer Protocol (SMTP) enabled and should match the FQDN of the send connector.

 If the issue persists after you follow these steps, contact Office 365 Support.

 For more info, see the following post in the Office 365 Community:

 Still need help?
 Go to the Office 365 Community

 Article ID: 2663556 - Last Review: July 3, 2014 - Revision: 10.0